-In the first nine months 2021, net income was also supported by higher net fee income, and higher income from the bank's insurance activities year-on-year.
-However, net interest income (NII), which is the bank's primary source of income (around half of total income in 9M 2021), declined by 1%.
+In the first three months 2022, net income was supported by higher net interest income which is the bank's primary source of income (around half of total income in Q1 2022), it increased by 3%.
 In recent years, NII has been under pressure from margin compression in the bank's four Nordic home markets amid low rates, intense competition and a shift towards longer-term mortgages in Denmark, which have lower administrative margins.
-Expenses were marginally lower in the first nine months 2021, declining by 2% compared with 9M 2020, as the bank continues its efforts to achieve cost savings to improve efficiency and support profitability.
+Expenses were slightly higher in the first three months 2022, increasing by 2% compared with Q1 2021, as the bank continues its efforts to achieve cost savings to improve efficiency and support profitability.
 Costs relating to the Estonia case were also lower in the period.

-The bank's cost-to-income ratio (as per our definition) was 65% for the first nine months of 2021, worse than that of its large Nordic peers.
+The bank's cost-to-income ratio (as per our definition) was 66% for the first three months of 2022, worse than that of its large Nordic peers.
 In the current environment, we see the bank's ability to maintain tight cost control as very important.